 Trained in Couples Counselling

-• Specialised Training: Ensure the counsellor has specific training and experience with couples counselling.
-This specialization is crucial as couples therapy demands skills distinct from those used in individual therapy.
+Specialised Training: Ensure the counsellor has specific training and experience with couples counselling.
+This specialisation is crucial as couples therapy demands skills distinct from those used in individual therapy.

 Research Different Therapies

-• Evidence-Based Approaches: Familiarize yourself with therapy models like Emotionally Focused Therapy (EFT), the Gottman Method, and Cognitive Behaviour Therapy (CBT) for couples.
+Evidence-Based Approaches: Familiarise yourself with therapy models such as Emotionally Focused Therapy (EFT), the Gottman Method, and Cognitive Behavioural Therapy (CBT) for couples.
+Couple therapy, as a specialised form of relationship counselling, is aimed at improving marital satisfaction and emotional connection.
 Opt for counsellors who practice evidence-based methods.

 Counsellor’s Neutrality